 Africa Legal Aid (AFLA) in cooperation with the Attorney General's Chambers and Ministry of Justice of the Gambia, convened a West Africa Stakeholders' Meeting on Emerging Trends on Complementarity, as well as a 20th Anniversary Commemoration of the Rome Statute of the ICC.
 The meetings were held in Banjul, the Gambia from 25-26 April 2018.
 Participants attended from Burkina Faso, Cote d'Ivoire, Gambia, Ghana, Guinea, Liberia, Mali, Mauritania, Nigeria, Senegal, Sierra Leone, and elsewhere.
 They included members of the judiciary, prosecutors, civil societies, legal fraternities and victims of atrocity crimes.

 All rise for Lord Chief Justice Hassan Jallow.

-During the opening ceremony, from left to right: Morten Kjaerum, Director of the Raoul Wallenberg Institute, Justice Fatoumata Dembele Diarra, Supreme Court of Mali and Former First Vice President of the ICC, Lord Chief Justice Hassan Jallow and Evelyn A. Ankumah, Executive Director of AFLA.
+During the opening ceremony, from left to right: Morten Kjaerum, Justice Fatoumata Dembele Diarra, Supreme Court of Mali and Former First Vice President of the ICC, Lord Chief Justice Hassan Jallow and Evelyn A. Ankumah, Executive Director of AFLA.